workos-inc/python-flask-example-applications/python-flask-sso-example/README.md

 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

 Navigate to `localhost:5000`, or `localhost:5001` depending on which port you launched the server, in your web browser.
 You should see a "Login" button.
-If you click this link, you'll be redirected to an HTTP `404` page because we haven't set up SSO yet!
+If you click this link, you'll be redirected to an HTTP `404` page saying "Invalid redirect URI" because we haven't set up SSO yet!

 You can stop the local Flask server for now by entering `CTRL + c` on the command line.